Frequently Asked Questions

 I was born and grew up in the US to Taiwanese immigrants.
-I've lived in different parts of the country, and also Chile and Peru.
-I moved to Taiwan in 2018 and am living here still.
+I've lived in different parts of the country, and also in Chile, Peru, and Taiwan.

 WHY THE OX?
 WHAT DOES IT MEAN?

 There is a famous parable of the ox in Buddhism that compares the taming of an ox to each person's journey to enlightenment.
 That is where the name Oxherd Boy comes from.
 The ox is also a highly valued animal in many cultures for its honesty, humility, diligence, and strength and is a revered symbol in Taoism as well.

 Together with the boy and the rabbit, the ox and his companions represent the three branches of classical Chinese philosophy: Buddhism, Taoism, and Confucianism.

 I rely on a number of sources to inspire the conversations my characters have.
 Sometimes I refer directly to classical texts, and sometimes I consult annotations and modern teachers.
 Some ideas come from Western philosophers, poets, and thinkers that dovetail well with Eastern thought.
 I have also collaborated with amateur writers.
 In fact, many of my most loved illustrations originate as suggestions and requests from readers like you, so thank you all for sharing your wisdom with me.

 I think different books touch different people in unique ways at different times.
 For now, the ones that immediately come to mind are: The Little Prince, Letters to a Young Poet, In Praise of Shadows, Frog and Toad, Winnie-the-Pooh, and poems by Rumi and the works of Jimmy Liao.

 The online store is stocked with select prints, stickers, and art cards.

 If there are any illustrations that you'd like to buy but aren't available in the shop, do let me know at firstname.lastname@example.org.
 And, sign up to the newsletter to be alerted when new products become available.